With increasing awareness of the negative impact of climate change, many businesses are taking steps to reduce their carbon footprint.

 Inside the report

-The UKGBC report offers practical help to those involved in the construction, design, and building sectors who wanted to reduce embodied carbon as part of their net-zero carbon targets or climate adaptation and mitigation strategies.
+The UKGBC report offers practical help to those involved in the construction, design, and building sectors who want to reduce embodied carbon as part of their net-zero carbon targets or climate adaptation and mitigation strategies.

 To read the entire report, click the link below: